Pre-Arrival Information for Students

 You must pay the SEVIS fee and obtain a receipt to bring with you to your visa interview.

 Before you make travel plans, check with the nearest U.S. Embassy or Consulate for application procedures and for how long it will take to receive a visa.
-You may apply up to 90 days before your scheduled entry date, but you may not enter the U.S. earlier than 30 days before your I-20 or DS-2019 start date.
+You may not enter the U.S. earlier than 30 days before your I-20 or DS-2019 start date.
 Time and cost for the visa will vary from country to country.
 F visas can be issued up to 120 days before the I-20 start date; J visas can be issued any time before the DS-2019 start date.

 Normally you must present the following documents to obtain a visa: